emdupre/core-git-course/_episodes/04-remote.md

 ```
 {: .language-bash}

 Gulp!
 We've just wiped our local repository!
-But, as we've a copy on GitHub we
+But, because we've pushed to GitHub, we have still have a copy!
-can just copy, or `git clone` that,
+We can just copy the repository down using `git clone`:

 ```
 $ git clone https://github.com/<USERNAME>/git-papers.git